Maltese Egyptians: History

 Catholic Malta and predominantly Muslim North Africa have had troubled relations since at least the Crusades, when Malta became the final stand against the Turks by the Knights Hospitallers.
 Malta held, and after the Crusades many attacks against Arab and Turkish coastal towns were launched from it.
 Not all of the Maltese who joined the Knights in these attacks returned home.
 Some lost their liberty, settling against their will in North Africa.

 The Knights remained in possession of Malta until its seizure by Napoleon Bonaparte in 1798.
 Bonaparte formed a troop of Maltese--the number of men varies in sources from 400 or 500 to 2000--who went with him into Egypt as part of the Mediterranean campaign of 1798.
 Many of these men settled in the Eastern Mediterranean after Napoleon's loss at the Battle of the Nile, becoming some of the first Maltese settlers in Egypt.
-Opportunity for work with the British drew more Maltese into the area thereafter, although there was an exodus of Maltese refugees back to their native land in 1822, when Alexandria was besieged by the British.
+Opportunity for work with the British drew more Maltese into the area thereafter, although there was an exodus of Maltese refugees back to their native land in 1882, when Alexandria was besieged by the British.
 Nevertheless, Alexandria, Cairo, Suez, Rosetta and Port Said continued to be a draw for Maltese settlers.

 Maltese immigrants joined the many others who flocked to the area for work in 1859 with the construction of the Suez Canal.
 The Egyptian Maltese community was heavily employed in such construction areas as masonry, carpentry, and smithing as well as in administration and commerce.
 Many became employees of the French Suez Canal Company.
 As English was known to some and they were quicker than other Europeans to learn Arabic, they proved useful to British employers.
 Language became a major focus of the Maltese work force.
-While many had left their homes illiterate, speaking Maltese and usually also Italian, they sent their children to French Catholic schools where they developed fluency not only in French, which became the principal language of the subsequent generations, but also in English and Arabic.
+While many had left their homes illiterate, speaking Maltese, they sent their children to French Catholic schools where they developed fluency not only in French, which became the principal language of the subsequent generations, but also in English and Arabic.
 This education made them useful both in consular work and to European companies entering the area.